 Say what you will about the Queen City, some of the most famous and sometimes notorious Americans were born and/or raised here.
 Here are a few people who were the talk of the entire country at one time or another as politicians, show-biz people, heroes, and villains – say hello to the most recognizable Cincinnatians.

 Dave Parker is the baseball player we know and love, not only for playing in the Major League Baseball, but also two-time batting champion of National League MVP and being in the Reds Hall of Fame.
+He is a legend among the sports fans in Cincinnati, who loved watching his games and betting, just like they do now online with bonus codes such as 888sport promo code.

 While Jerry Springer wasn’t born here, but in London, he had an interesting and somewhat colorful political career.
 He was even a mayor of the city in the 70s.
 As a politician, he is a Democrat who tried running for Congress but failed.
 However, most of the people know him for his reality talk-show – the Jerry Springer Show, where he had controversial guests and situations.